What Allergy Sufferers Need to Know

 Window screens for double-hung windows that filter out pollen and dust are available from several online suppliers (search for “window air filter screen”).

-These filter can keep out almost all dust and ragweed pollen.
+These allergy filters can keep out almost all dust and ragweed pollen.
 The drawback is that unlike a conventional insect screen, they won’t let breezes blow through the open window.

 To install the screen, just open the window and put it in the opening as shown.
 You can buy the screens online or at some home centers.
 The filters are replaceable.